Utkarsh9799/Pixel-Art-Maker/README.md

 # Pixel-Art-Maker
-Pixel art on a customisable canvas
+A single-page web app that allows users to draw pixel art on a customizable canvas!